learn-compsci/mathematical-techniques/content/Unit 5.md

 In this unit, we'll be giving big motivations for [[Unit 4]] by doing 2 things:

-1. Showing Big-Oh, Omega, Theta terminology.
+1. Showing big O, big omega, big theta terminology.
 (Asymptotic Notation)
 2. Bounding recurrences and general functions.
 3. Showing how induction is used in the context of computer science.